 For more than 100 years, automakers have turned to The Haartz Corporation for the highest quality soft top fabrics and other related textiles.
 But Haartz doesn’t just create products for OEMs.
 They also offer a wide range of fabrics for the aftermarket.

 Their aftermarket fabrics, which were on display at the 2017 SEMA Show, are used by virtually every major producer of quality replacement tops, tonneau covers, tire covers, nose covers and more!

-We recently spoke with Gordon Goodwin, sales manager for automotive exteriors and non-automotive products at Haartz, about the company’s impressive aftermarket fabrics and the benefits they offer.
+We spoke with Phil Hollenbeck, senior account executive in automotive aftermarket at Haartz, about the company’s impressive aftermarket fabrics and the benefits they offer.

 Here’s a rundown of the Haartz aftermarket fabrics you can buy for your next project: